 "A degree in physics offers a great opportunity to engage in complex thought processes and problem solving.
 It taught me how to be an abstract thinker and to use science as a tool to unlock my full potential as a learner.
 It has so many applications in the real world, including the field of medicine and renewable energy.
 It prepared me well for my path in medicine and can open the door to any career you choose to pursue."

-Join the Society of Physics Students, Sigma Pi Sigma honors society, or the University of Mississippi Women in Physics.
+Join the Society of Physics Students, Sigma Pi Sigma honors society, or the UM Women in Physics organization.